mattvenn/first-fpga-pcb/README.md

 * Configured by on-board FLASH or direct with a Raspberry Pi
 * 6 PMODs, 2 buttons, 2 LEDs, FLASH for configuration bitstreams.

+There is also an ECP5 version of this board: https://github.com/mattvenn/first-fpga-pcb

 # What a Lattice iCE40 FPGA needs

 * A clock input.
 Has to be provided by an oscillator, it doesn't have a crystal driver.